What Comes After (The Walking Dead): Plot

-Rick dreams of a swarm of helicopters, before regaining consciousness and finding himself surrounded by walkers.
-He manages to free himself off the rebar he had been impaled on after being thrown off by his spooked horse, but is bleeding profusely.
+Rick dreams of a swarm of helicopters, before regaining consciousness and finding himself surrounded by walkers, bleeding profusely from his abdomen.
+Using his belt, Rick manages to free himself off the rebar he had been impaled on after being thrown off by his spooked horse, bloodied but unbowed.
 He makes it back to his horse, barely holding onto consciousness to lead the merged walker hordes away from the construction camp.
 Getting enough of a lead, he finds an abandoned cabin nearby to create makeshift bandages, before leading the hordes onward.
 Throughout this, Rick falls in and out of consciousness and has lucid dreams of him trying to find his family, which includes conversations with Shane and Hershel, both of whom urge him to wake back up to reality and stay ahead of the horde.

 Anne is trying to make her way to a planned rendezvous point in Heath's stolen RV, and is told by the man on the other end of the walkie-talkie that she had misled them before.
 She assures them she has the "A" they need and needs to get out of this place.
 Maggie continues onto Alexandria; Michonne hears of this and intercepts her before she reaches the cage where Negan is being kept.
 Maggie is able to convince Michonne to hand over the keys, telling her she will be able to live with this decision.
-Negan taunts Maggie about how much he enjoyed killing Glenn, but she remains steadfast.
-Negan soon starts begging her to kill him so he can be with his wife.
-Thinking it another trick, Maggie pulls Negan out of the cell into the light, and sees that he is a shadow of his former self.
+Negan taunts and mocks Maggie about how much he enjoyed killing Glenn as well as detailing his death to her, but she remains steadfast despite being agitated by him over his taunting of the event.
+Negan soon starts begging her to kill him so he can be with his late wife, Lucille.
+Thinking it's another trick, Maggie angrily pulls and roughly throws Negan out of the cell into the light, and sees that he is a shadow of his former, tyrannical self.
 Maggie puts him back in his cell, walking out satisfied, with a better understanding of why Rick kept him alive.
-She and Michonne then hear word of trouble outside, and race to see what is happening with other residents.
+She and Michonne then hear word of trouble outside from Dianne, and race to see what is happening with other residents.